robyoder/elm-coverage-bug/README.md

 }
 ```

+Looking closer, it appears as though relative paths are not resolved correctly.
+Providing an absolute path to elm-test works.

 In any case, I don't want to globally install these things because I want the versions to be pinned in each of my projects.

 ## Additional info